Independently researched and written by the Snow Team, sponsored by the experts at Inghams

 Grindelwald

-This is a resort which has it all – easy access (via mountain trail or gondola) to the enormous Jungfrau region (where the fantastic lift network means you can tackle the FIS-certified Lauberhorn pistes and still make it home in time for tea), a beautiful resort centre filled with some of the region’s quaintest cafés and boutiques, and easy access from Zurich, Geneva or Basel (a major perk for anyone keen to combine a visit to Grindelwald with other ski resorts in Europe).
+This is a resort which has it all: easy access to the enormous Jungfrau region, where the fantastic lift network means you can tackle the FIS-certified Lauberhorn pistes and still make it home in time for tea; a beautiful resort centre filled with some of the region’s quaintest cafés and boutiques, and proximity to Zurich, Geneva and Basel airports.

 The area's 160 kilometres of pistes top out at 2,971 metres, and there are 80 kilometres of immaculately groomed winter walking trails, too.
 The best bit?
 You'll be able to fly down 60 kilometres of toboggan trails, our favourite of which is the 15-kilometre course (Europe’s longest) which streaks down the side of the Bernese Alps’ Faulhorn mountain.